Pediatric Eye Exams

 • Learning difficulties and poor handwriting

 If you observe these behaviors, they may indicate that your child has a vision or eye health problem.
-Please schedule an appointment for a pediatric eye exam so that the doctor can determine the cause and possible treatment options.
+Please schedule an appointment for a pediatric eye exam in Arlington or South Main so our eye doctor can identify the cause and recommend treatment.
 Delaying care may cause your child more serious or even permanent damage, depending on the condition.

 Pediatric eye exams at Primary Eye Care of Arlington and South Main detect eye defects and vision impairment while also assessing your child’s risk for developing eye conditions later in life.
 Our exams are more thorough than those offered at the pediatrician’s office or schools, which screen for potential vision problems but do not diagnose or treat them.

-Don’t wait until a vision problem is apparent!
+Don’t wait until a vision problem is noticeable!
 Get your child’s eyes checked regularly by an optometrist.
-Contact us today to set up your child’s eye exam in Arlington or Memphis.
+Schedule your child’s eye exam in Arlington or Memphis today.

 Can my child wear contact lenses during sports activities?